lohitpt252003/backend-for-annaforces/README.md

 ## Recent Bug Fixes

+- **Problems API:**
+  - Fixed a bug in the `/api/problems/<problem_id>/submissions` endpoint that caused a 500 error when a problem had no submissions.
+The endpoint now correctly returns an empty list.
 - **GitHub Service:**
   - Fixed an issue where files larger than 1MB could not be fetched from GitHub.
 The service now uses the `download_url` for large files.
 - **Submission Service:**